 Graduation and Holiday Programs

 Preparing for our graduation and holiday programs are a great way to incorporate many lessons and provide a wonderful venue for our little students to show off their skills to their loved ones.
-At Christmas time, we have a holiday program where the children prepare songs to sing, accompanied by a piano.
-They learn to line up and transition on and off a stage quietly and orderly.
-The children get really excited to see their families come to our programs.
-They love to lead their families in a sing along.
+At Christmas time, we have a holiday program where the older children prepare songs to sing, accompanied by a piano.

 Graduation is always a bittersweet time at the Little Shepherd.
 We are so proud to see our little learners ready to take on the “Big School” as we call it.
 We are sad to see them go.
 Most of our graduates have been with us since they were three, and each one is a special part of our Little Shepherd family.
 After graduation, our teachers look forward to the reception to share in the celebration, take pictures, give hugs, and thank each family for sharing their blessing with us.